metagraph-dev/metagraph/docs/user_guide/algorithm_list.rst

 .. py:function:: k_core(graph: EdgeMap, k: int) -> EdgeMap

-    This algorith finds a maximal subgraph of a given weighted graph that contains nodes of at least degree *k*.
+    This algorithm finds a maximal subgraph of a given weighted graph that contains nodes of at least degree *k*.